dklimbu/SHARPpack/README.md

 The SHARP pack is tested under a Linux environment with an Intel Fortran compiler.
 Path for BLAS, LAPACK and FFTW3 libraries need to be provided.

 ## Usage
 The SHARP pack software package includes several modules that can be used to perform different types of simulations and analysis.
-See SHARP Pack manual for more detail
+See SHARP Pack manual for more detail (coming soon).

 ## Examples
 The SHARP pack software package includes several examples that demonstrate how to use the different method(s)/model(s).
 These examples can be found in the example/ directory of the package.

+## Running Similation
+After compiling, sharp.x can be issued to run the job on the current directory on serial mode (ncpu 1).
+An input file, ‘param.in’, is required to run any SHARP pack simulation.
+Alternatively, the SHARP pack can be run using the job submission bash script (see submist.sh script in bin/ directory).
+Based on ncpu in ‘param.in’, the code will run serially on a single node or parallel (trajectories are parallelized in this case) on nodes on the cluster.

-## License
+## Contact
+For any queries and feedbacks please contact Dr. Limbu (dil.limbu@umkc.edu) or Dr. Shakib (shakib@njit.edu).